Optimal quantizers for a nonuniform distribution on a Sierpinski carpet: Optimal sets of -means for all

 Thus the proof of the theorem is complete (also see Note~\ref{note10}). \end{proof}

 \begin{remark}

 Once an optimal set of $n$-means is known, by using \eqref{eq1}, the corresponding quantization error can easily be calculated. \end{remark}

 \begin{remark} By Theorem~\ref{Th1}, we note that to obtain an optimal set of $(n+1)$-means one needs to know an optimal set of $n$-means.
-We conjecture that unlike the homogeneous probability distribution, i.e., when the probability measures on the basic rectangles at each level of the Sierpi\'nski carpet construction are equal, for the nonhomogeneous probability distribution considered in this paper, to obtain the optimal sets of $n$-means a closed formula can not be obtained. \end{remark}
+We conjecture that unlike the uniform probability distribution, i.e., when the probability measures on the basic rectangles at each level of the Sierpi\'nski carpet construction are equal, for the nonuniform probability distribution considered in this paper, to obtain the optimal sets of $n$-means a closed formula cannot be obtained. \end{remark}

 Running the induction formula given by Theorem~\ref{Th1} in computer algorithm, we obtain some results and observations about the optimal sets of $n$-means, which are given in the following section.